Jer-jer/tick-tock/README.md

 - Set a countdown timer as far as December 31, 2100
 - Add a background music in your countdown via Youtube and Spotify
-- Set a background for your countdown (.mp4 and .gif)
+- Set a color or image background background for your countdown
 - See the timer on the tab when it is not active
 - Set the font style via Google Fonts
 - Light and Dark modes